Bambam320/Bambam320/README.md

   ‣ Interested in making the big wide world more accessible and understandable to the public.<br>
   ‣ Developed a profound appreciation for learning programming languages and their frameworks, which granted me access to this fascinating new career.<br>
   ‣ Carry a deep appreciation for well-written instructions and manuals.
 As a result, I enjoy writing informed and concise blogs and readme's.<br>
-  ‣ Adept at practicing the REST architecture style and SOLID principles, allowing seamless use of my apps in other projects.<br><br>
+  ‣ Adept at practicing the REST architecture style and SOLID principles, allowing seamless use of my apps in other projects.
   When I'm not building software, I enjoy learning a new spoken or programming language, practicing martial arts, conditioning exercises, cooking, gardening, woodworking, hiking with my dogs and reading through my never ending book list.
 Feel free to reach out to chat about tech, corgis, or just to say hello!

 &emsp;